nualagr/the-lord-of-the-rings-game/README.md

 a house was chosen for the Home button.

 #### Typography
-*Uncial Antiqua* was chosen as the main heading font.
+*Uncial Antiqua* was initially chosen as the main heading font.
 <br>

 <img src="documentation/readme-images/uncial-antiqua-title.png" height="auto%" width="100%" alt="Uncial Antiqua font example" />